samphillips38/quantify-lite-backend/README.md

 # Savings Optimization Backend

 This backend is a Python-based application that uses Flask and Pyomo to provide an API for optimizing savings investments.
-It takes a total investment amount and determines the best allocation across various types of savings accounts to maximize interest returns, while respecting account-specific and regulatory constraints (like ISA limits).
+It takes a user's earnings and a list of savings goals, and determines the best allocation across various types of savings accounts to maximize interest returns, while respecting account-specific and regulatory constraints (like ISA limits).

 ## Features